Online, Graduate and Adult Learners

-In this chapter, we will be learning about adult and online learners.
-The information is intended to give you a brief but informational look into adult and online learners.
+The information in this section is intended to give you a brief but informational look into adult and online learners.

 Adult Learners

-When teaching adult learners, create learning experiences and assessments that are task-oriented and stay away from busy work (additional activities/assessments meant to meet time requirements).
-Recognize that each student is bringing different levels of education and experience to the classroom.
-Encourage your learners to take charge of their learning and create opportunities that require them to problem solve.
+When teaching adult learners, create learning experiences and task-oriented assessments and avoid busy work (additional activities/assessments meant to meet time requirements).
+Recognize that each student brings different levels of education and experience to the classroom.
+Encourage your learners to take charge of their learning and create opportunities that require them to problem-solve.
 Tell your students why they need to learn content/skills and tap into their motivation.

 Online Learners

-Online education allows many students who lack geographical access, such as rural students, members of the military, out-of-state students, and working adults, the ability to obtain a college degree.
+Online education allows many students who lack geographical access, such as rural students, military members, out-of-state students, and working adults, to obtain a college degree.
 In addition to an increasing number of adult students who prefer online learning, online learning is now attracting younger and first-time students.
 More students are choosing programs that fit their specific educational and career goals.
-If they are not available at a local university, they enroll in online programs that meet their educational needs.
+If unavailable at a local university, they enroll in online programs that meet their educational needs.

 Characteristics of successful online learners:

-Initiative/self-motivation: Much of the learning in an online course is initiated by the students, which is different from a traditional course.
-In a traditional face-to-face course, students meet at a regular time weekly, and the professor delivers a lecture of all the weekly learning materials.
-In contrast, online students must take the initiative each week to find time to log onto the Learning Management System and complete readings, and view lectures with no guidance or defined time.
+Initiative/self-motivation: The students initiate much of the learning in an online course, which differs from a traditional course.
+In a traditional face-to-face course, students meet at a regular time weekly, and the professor delivers a lecture on all the weekly learning materials.
+In contrast, online students must take the initiative each week to log onto the Learning Management System, complete readings, and view lectures without guidance or defined time.

-Persistence: Online students have to be willing to persevere through the learning materials, technical issues, not understanding/liking content or assignments, lack of teacher contact, and even knowing that they have a long night/weekend of studying/homework ahead to meet your deadlines.
+Persistence: Online students have to be willing to persevere through the learning materials, technical issues, not understanding/liking content or assignments, lack of teacher contact, and even knowing that they have a long night/weekend of studying/homework ahead to meet the course deadlines.

 Organization: Being organized (time, course materials, study space) is essential for juggling a job, a family, and schoolwork.

-Engagement: The professor and other students have a lot to offer to the online learner’s experience.
+Engagement: The professor and other students have much to offer to the online learner’s experience.
 The professor can help build a learning community by providing ways to engage with other students.
-Students can learn from one another experience with the content as well as motivate each other and cultivate friendships.
+Students can learn from each other’s experiences with the content, motivate each other, and cultivate friendships.

-Communication skills: Online students have to be able to communicate clearly and effectively to professors and other students in the learning management system while practicing proper email and online netiquette.
+Communication skills: Online students must communicate clearly and effectively to professors and other students in the learning management system while practicing proper email and online netiquette.